gnudrew/-flask-PortfolioWebsite/README.md

 # -flask-PortfolioWebsite

-An web app using Flask to serve a code portolio website via heroku.com.
+An web app using Flask to serve a code portolio website hosted via heroku.com.

 ### Packages used:
 > *flask*